Lehigh Permanente Quarry and Cement Plant Frequently Asked Questions

 8. What health effects studies (epidemiological, etc.) have been conducted in Santa Clara County? (especially, effects on nearby residents)

 The Bay Area Air Quality Management District (BAAQMD) completed a Health Risk Assessment (HRA) under the Air Toxics Hot Spots program for the Quarry.
-The BAAQMD published the HRA in November 2008, and it may be found at the link.
-The District also published a fact sheet related to the Leigh Hanson Cement plant, and it may be found at this web link.
+The BAAQMD published the HRA in March 2011, and it may be found at the link.
+The District also published a fact sheet related to the Lehigh Hanson Cement plant, and it may be found at this web link.

 9. What is Santa Clara County doing about air pollution and closing down Lehigh?